knative/docs/docs/eventing/getting-started.md

     kubectl --namespace event-example get deployments hello-display goodbye-display
     ```

-    This commmand shows the `hello-display` and `goodbye-display` consumers that you deployed:
+    Result: Both the `hello-display` and `goodbye-display` consumers that you deployed should be listed, for example:

     ```sh
     NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE